| East L.A.

 I was asked to come up and sing.
 I didn't get a chance

-to rehearse with the band ahead of time and the equipment
+to rehearse with the band ahead of time and the band played

 and "Roll Over Beethoven" and got off.
 Although